thesse1/webmethods-api-gateway-staging/README.md

 ## Pipeline for log purging

-The API Gateway Staging solution includes one Azure DevOps build pipeline (for each tenant) for automatically purging the API Gateway logs stored in the internal Elasticsearch database on all environments (CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT).
+The API Gateway Staging solution includes one Azure DevOps build pipeline for automatically purging the API Gateway logs stored in the internal Elasticsearch database on CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and/or PROD_EXT.
 It will purge
  - all logs (except for audit logs) older than 28 days: transactionalEvents, monitorEvents, errorEvents, performanceMetrics, threatProtectionEvents, lifecycleEvents, policyViolationEvents, applicationlogs, mediatorTraceSpan
  - all audit logs older than Jan.
 1st of the preceding calendar year: auditlogs.
 (This is implementing the requirement to purge all audit data on the end of the following calendar year.)

-The pipeline is configured twice - for both tenants.
-The pipeline wm_test_apigw_staging_purge_data operates on the playground environments; the pipeline wm_apigw_staging_purge_data (without "test_") operates on the real-world environments.

-### wm_{test_}apigw_staging_purge_data
+### purge_data_from_stages

 This pipeline can be configured to run in defined iterations, e.g., once every day: